A Detailed Overview on Accounting Standards in Singapore

 1. Singapore Financial Reporting Standards (SFRS)

 SFRS largely converges with IFRS (International Financial Reporting Standards).
 It ensures alignment with global accounting practices while accommodating local business needs and regulatory requirements.
-These standards handle preparing and presenting financial statements and ensure consistency and transparency.
-SFRS aims to provide relevant and reliable information to stakeholders, facilitate informed decision-making, and enhance the credibility of financial statements.
+SFRS helps prepare and present financial statements and ensure consistency and transparency.
+These accounting standards aim to provide relevant and reliable information to stakeholders, facilitate informed decision-making, and enhance the credibility of financial statements.

 2. SFRS for Small Entities (SFRS for SE)